-Side note: You can change this standard route as an option of the UseSwaggerGen extension method.
+Side note: You can change this standard route as an option of the UseSwagger extension method.

 Well, let’s put Swagger to work by adding an MVC controller.
 Add the following code to the ConfigureServices method of the StartUp class: